zaucker/agrammon/Advent2020/shitty-program.md

                 technical => %technical-parameters,
             );
         }
-        ### create output
+        # create output
-        ...
+        # ...
     }
 ```
-Here we use the concurrency features of Raku to run the actual model simulation using multiple threads to speed-up execution.
+Here we use [`race`](https://docs.raku.org/routine/race), one of the various [concurrency features](https://docs.raku.org/language/concurrency) of Raku, to run the actual model simulation using multiple threads in parallel to speed-up execution.

+The [function's](https://docs.raku.org/language/functions) [signature](https://docs.raku.org/type/Signature) again specifies the types of some parameters.
+In addition to (too many) positional arguments, `:$all-filters`is a by default optional [named argument](https://docs.raku.org/language/functions#Arguments).

 ### [Agrammon::Web::Routes](../lib/Agrammon/Web/Routes.pm6)